-Mysterious Type Of Killer Whales, Sought After For Years, Found In Southern Ocean
+Mysterious Type Of Killer Whale, Sought After For Years, Found In Southern Ocean

 Biologists were mystified.

 Then in 2005, Pitman met a French biologist at a science conference who showed him a photo of an odd-looking killer whale swimming in the southern Indian Ocean.
-"And I looked down and there they were, the New Zealand killer whales," Pitman recalls.
+"And I looked down, and there they were, the New Zealand killer whales," he recalls.

-The hunt was on.
-Last year, Pitman assembled a team to go to Cape Horn, in Chile, to look for what's now technically called the "type D" killer whale.
+For Pitman, the hunt was on.
+Last year, he assembled a team to go to Cape Horn, in Chile, to look for what's now technically called the "type D" killer whale.
 Local fishers had been complaining that some kind of whale was stripping fish off their lines.

 NOAA biologist Lisa Ballance, who's married to Pitman, was part of the team.
 "From the beginning, I had referred to it as the needle in the haystack," she says.
-"It's a big ocean and it's a rough ocean."
+"It's a big ocean, and it's a rough ocean."

 It was a slow start.
-Their ship in Cape Horn was trapped at anchor for eight days by howling weather.
-But then they got a twelve-hour quiet spell.
-"We left that night," Ballance recalls, "pounded into the seas so that we could get to our spot at first light the next morning."
+Their ship at Cape Horn was trapped at anchor for eight days by howling weather.
+But then they got a 12-hour quiet spell.
+"We left that night," Ballance recalls, and "pounded into the seas so that we could get to our spot at first light the next morning."

 Pitman picks up the story: "The sun came up in the morning at 5:50.
-We had Type D killer whales swimming around our boat."
+We had type D killer whales swimming around our boat."

 "There they were," Ballance recalls, for a moment at a loss for words.
 "Uh ...
 I can't even ... it was thrilling for all of us."
 Pitman adds: "It's like seeing a dinosaur or something.
 It's one of those moments that biologists live for.
 And I said, 'That's it!
 That's the New Zealand killer whale!' "